stomt/stomt-javascript-sdk/README.md

 ## Installation

-To install the stomt JavaScript-SDK you have only to add the following lines to the bottom of you html file:
+To install the stomt JavaScript-SDK you only have to add the following lines to the bottom of you html file and adjust the "targetId" at the bottom of the script to your business profiles username.

 ```html
 <script>